Homepage > Education and Learning > Schools > Find a School > School Search

 The school has a school council who meet at different times throughout the year to discuss a number of issues that may have been brought up by children.
 There are also peer groups/resilience groups that children may attend to work on resilience, self-esteem and confidence building.

-Class teachers are responsible for identifying concerns with a pupils confidence/self-esteem as they know a child best at school.
+Class teachers/class support staff are responsible for identifying concerns with a pupils confidence/self-esteem as they know a child best at school.
+Parents can also speak to their child's class teacher if they feel a child may be struggling socially or emotionally in any way.

-The school is in the process of developing a designated Mental Health and Wellbeing Team.
-This team will meet regularly to discuss how to increase the awareness of the importance of good mental health and wellbeing for all.
+Springfields First School has a designated Mental Health and Wellbeing Team consisting of Miss Stevenson, Mr Rammell and Mrs Whittingham.
+The meet regularly to discuss how to increase the awareness of the importance of good mental health and wellbeing for all.

 The school has its own documentation for care plans, it is expected that parents complete the form and share all necessary medical notes with the administration team.
 This can then be shared with the relevant members of staff.